measurement-kit/measurement-kit/doc/tutorial/unix.md

 to check whether the dependencies changed since this tutorial was written.
 If so, please let us know.

-By default, if dependencies are not found in the host system, Measurement Kit will use a bundled copy of such dependencies.
-Instead, if they are available on host host system, they are used.
-In the latter case the build process is much faster, because less code needs to be compiled.

-The `configure` script will warn you if a dependency is missing on the host system and a bundled dependency is being used instead.
+The `configure` script will fail if a dependency is missing on the host system and tell you how you could install it.

 To start the `configure` script run: